-A root canal is a procedure in which the dentist makes a small hole in an infected tooth and removes the tooth pulp, which often consists of blood vessels and nerve-endings.
+A root canal is a procedure in which the dentist makes a small hole in an infected tooth and removes the tooth pulp, which often consists of blood vessels and nerve endings.
 Effectively, the procedure ‘deadens’ the tooth and thereby removes the discomfort you have felt.

 #3 Tooth discoloration: Pale/discolored teeth may not necessarily need a root canal.
-Sometimes it may be due to poor oral hygiene, or due to regularly consuming or drinking foods that are known to cause darkening of the teeth (such as coffee, alcohol, certain spices, etc.), but if the discoloration is limited to a single tooth, it might mean that nerve or blood vessel damage has occurred and you should contact your dentist.
+Sometimes it may be due to poor oral hygiene or due to regularly consuming or drinking foods that are known to cause darkening of the teeth (such as coffee, alcohol, certain spices, etc.), but if the discoloration is limited to a single tooth, such symptoms mean that nerve or blood vessel damage has occurred and you should contact your dentist.

 #4 Broken or chipped tooth: This may come by playing sports, constantly eating very hard or crunchy foods, or any variety of items, and so if a tooth has been chipped or broken, it needs to be replaced.
 Bacteria can get inside the tooth easily and cause an infection.
-A tooth infection can spread to the bloodstream due to the number of blood vessels in each of our teeth, producing a whole new set of problems!
+A tooth infection can spread to the bloodstream due to the number of blood vessels in each of our teeth, producing a new set of problems!
 If you have a chipped or broken tooth, call your dentist immediately.

 #5 Swollen gums: Anything triggers inflammation if the gums are swollen, sore, and painful.
 It could mean you have inflammation or something stuck in your gums, so your dentist will have it tested if it hasn’t subsided in a day or two to make sure you don’t need a root canal.

 As a curative measure, it’s never too late to treat a root canal treatment, though.
-Get in touch with us and we will get you the best root canal dentist in Oak Forest IL for your root canal treatment.
+Get in touch with us, and we will get you the best root canal dentist in Oak Forest IL, for your root canal treatment.